dfebs/avoider_game/README.md

     .add_system(load_main_menu.in_schedule(OnEnter(AppState::MainMenu)))
     .add_system(cleanup_main_menu.in_schedule(OnExit(AppState::MainMenu)))
 ```
+* Also on the topic of states, updating the state should be calling `set` on a `ResMut<NextState<AppState>>`, not directly setting the application state.
+Otherwise, the above listeners will not be called.
 * Assets should be loaded earlier on with the asset server, so the server doesnt have to be arbitrarily passed around.
 Instead we can use the collectively-loaded assets as a global resource.
+* It also may be possible to handle some of the controller boilerplate and use the buttons as a resource
+* Dumb numbers about the window size should be a global resource
 * I'll need to review how the cargo dependency system works, it is in fact less simple than I thought.